the-human-colossus-foundation/oca-spec/docs/specification/README.md

 a destination or consolidation of multiple databases into a single database and identifying redundant columns of data for consolidation or elimination.

+In addition to the [Mandatory attributes](#mandatory-attributes), the Attribute Mapping Overlay SHOULD include the following attribute:

+- `attribute_mappings`

+The `attribute_mappings` maps all attributes from `capture base` into other data models.

 :::core-tabs

 @tab OCA Bundle (json)